visioforge/.Net-SDK-s-samples/Media Player SDK X (crossplatform)/WPF/Simple Player Demo/readme.md

-# Media Player SDK .Net - Simple Player Demo (cross-platform WPF)
+# Media Player SDK .Net - Simple Player Demo (cross-platform engine, WPF)

-Simple Player Demo is a media player application that uses the Media Player SDK .Net cross-platform to play media files in WPF applications.
+This sample demonstrates a simple media player application using the VisioForge Media Player SDK .NET.
+It uses the `MediaPlayerCoreX` class to play audio and video files, including basic controls for play, pause, stop, and volume adjustment.

+The application also features a timeline slider for seeking, dynamic audio output device selection, and subtitle support.

+Error handling and logging are incorporated to ensure a smooth user experience.
+This example provides a practical starting point for developers looking to integrate media playback functionalities into their WPF applications using VisioForge's comprehensive media processing SDK.

 ## Features